ash-project/ash/documentation/topics/resources/embedded-resources.md

 # Embedded Resources

-Embedded resources function very similarly to [embedded schemas in Ecto](https://hexdocs.pm/ecto/Ecto.Schema.html).
-The primary difference is the same as the primary difference between Ecto schemas and Ash resources: the full lifecycle of the resource is managed by its configuration.
-For example, you can add validations, calculations, and even authorization policies to an embedded resource.
-Here is an example of a simple embedded resource:
+Embedded resources are stored as maps in attributes of other resources.
+They are great for storing structured data, and support a whole range of useful features that resources support.
+For example, you can have calculations, validations, policies and even relationships on embedded resources.Here is an example of a simple embedded resource:

 ```elixir
 defmodule MyApp.Profile do